-The key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the parent company only financial statements of Ruby Tech Corp. for the year ended December 31, 2024.
-These matters were addressed in the context of our audit of the parent company only financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+The key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of Ruby Tech Corp. and its subsidiaries for the year ended December 31, 2024.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-The following describes the key audit matters relating to the parent company only financial statements of Ruby Tech Corp. for the year ended December 31, 2024:
+The key audit matters relating to the consolidated financial statements of Ruby Tech Corp. and its subsidiaries for the year ended December 31, 2024 are stated as follows: